 Community champions are emergent leaders – members of a community who wish to take on additional activities in support of the community.
 Usually, to successfully support these individuals community managers organize a program in which the champions may alternatively be called fellows, ambassadors, or advocates.

-To learn more generally about why champions are necessary for community success, check out the CSCCE Community Participation Guide which describes the CHAMPION mode in more detail.
+To learn more generally about why champions are necessary for community success, check out the CSCCE Community Participation Guide, and its companion guide, which describe the CHAMPION mode in detail.

 The CSCCE Community Participation Model: A framework to describe member engagement and information flow in STEM communities